learn through suffering C language learn through suffering

 }

-In this program, the if statement is connected immediately after the else statement.
+This program chains an if statement immediately after an else statement.

-For this reason, this writing style is sometimes colloquially called an else-if statement.
+Therefore, this style of writing is sometimes referred to as an else-if statement.

 Basically, it should be indented.

-This is a special case where ignoring indentation makes for easier reading.
+This is a special case where ignoring indentation improves readability.

 Part 0: Program Overview